 Optimole compresses your images in real-time (in the cloud) rather than overwriting the image in your media library.
-The benefit of this is that you get to keep the original image but your traffic will see the optimized version.
+The benefit of this is that you can keep the original image, but your traffic will see the optimized version.

 Resizing based on user’s screen size

 While most other optimization plugins stop there, Optimole goes one step further.

 Optimole also resizes images on the fly based on the user’s device, browser, and screen size.